What to Consider When Hiring a Motorcycle Accident Lawyer

 - Good Reputation and Experience: Finding a motorcycle accident lawyer requires some work to ensure you are getting someone who can achieve the best results.
 In addition to asking the lawyer questions, you also need to do your research by checking online reviews and testimonials from as many sources as possible.

 You want to compare a few attorneys before concluding which of them has the three criteria you want in the attorney who handles your motorcycle claim.

-The pool of attorneys from which to choose a few to interview in order to select the motorcycle accident lawyer to handle your claim is enormous.
-There are approximately 1.3 million lawyers in the U.S. with almost 170,000 of them practicing in California.
+The pool of attorneys from which to choose a few to interview to select the motorcycle accident lawyer to handle your claim is enormous.
+There are approximately 1.3 million lawyers in the U.S., with almost 170,000 of them practicing in California.
 Of course, only a small percentage of them handle motorcycle law, but who do you call?
 There are a few ways to narrow your search, including:

 - Friends and Relatives: Chances are that someone you know, either a member of your family or a close friend, has used the services of a motorcycle accident lawyer.

 - Lawyer Referral: The lawyer who represented you in the purchase of your home or the one representing your business might not handle motorcycle accident claims, but they should be able to recommend an attorney who does.

 - Bar Associations: Most state and local bar associations have lawyer referral services you can contact for the name of local motorcycle accident lawyers.
 For example, The State Bar of California provides a statewide list of local attorney referral services organized by county.

 - Google Search: Everyone seems to rely upon Google when searching for something, so typing “motorcycle accident lawyer” and your location into the search box will bring results.
 One limitation of a Google search is you must sort through the results by looking at websites to determine which of the many firms and attorneys you want to call.